glouis14/sensor-bike/README.md

 ###SENSOR BIKE

-The Sensor-Bike is an extension of the Sonic-Bike by [Kaffe Matthews / BRI](http://sonicbikes.net) with additional sensors beyond the existing GPS-system.
+The Sensor-Bike is an extension of the Sonic-Bike by [Kaffe Matthews / BRI](http://sonicbikes.net) with additional sensors that go beyond the existing GPS-system.

 It inherits code from Wolfgang Hauptfleisch, Dave Griffiths, Tom Keene & Jairo Sanchez.<br>
 The Lua code in particular has been largely untouched so far and continues to handle the GPS-processing.
-Instead of triggering sound files directly it now forwards zone information via OSC to pd as implemented by Dave.<br>
+Instead of triggering sound files directly it now forwards zone information via OSC to pd as implemented by Dave for his [sonic-kayaks](https://github.com/nebogeo/sonic-kayaks)(-[puredata](https://github.com/nebogeo/sonic-kayaks-puredata)) project.<br>
-The initial pd patches are derived from Dave's [sonic-kayaks](https://github.com/nebogeo/sonic-kayaks)(-[puredata](https://github.com/nebogeo/sonic-kayaks-puredata)). <br>
-The Python code is new and handles sensor data received from the Sense-Hat as well as the extra micro-controller that handles sensors outside the main Raspberry Pi box.
+The Python code is new and handles sensor data received from the Sense-Hat as well as the extra micro-controller that connects to sensors outside the main Raspberry Pi box.

+To install `git clone` this repository as well as glouis14/sonic-bike-init<br>
+More documentation about additional installs/requirements to follow - for now check the two install logs in /docs which cover most of the details.

 License